binary-com/daily-report/_posts/en/2017-09-15-Pound-Rallies-on-BOE-Rate-Hike-Talk-sep-17.md

 We start the day with MPC member Vlieghe speaking at 09.50.

-Following this, we get US core retail sales at 13.30, released at Empire State Manufacturing Index.
+Following this, we get US core retail sales and Empire State Manufacturing Index, released at 13.30.

 At 14.15, we get US Capacity Utilisation Rate and Industrial production.